Kol Tromara

 Kol Tromara (1882–1945) was an Albanian nationalist and political figure of the first half of the 20th century.

 Tromara was born in Albanian Orthodox Qytezë, a town in today's Devoll municipality, back then part of the Ottoman Empire, son of Thanas and Kostandina Tromara.
-Tromara family traces their origin in Souli, having settled in the area after the atrocities of Ali Pasha.
 Tromara pursued his elementary studies in nearby Korçë, and higher ones in Greece.
 He started working after then as a pharmacist in Korçë, but due to economical difficulties and political oppression from the Ottomans decided to emigrate in US, quite common at the time for the Orthodox community members.
 Tromara settled in Boston, Massachusetts in 1906 and was immediately involved in the patriotic circles of the Albanian community there.
 In 1907, he became secretary of the Besa-Besën society in Boston.
 In 1915, he became General Secretary of Vatra, the Pan-Albanian Federation of America.
 A year later, he was elected acting chairman of Vatra; in 1917 he co-founded the "Vatra Musical Band", and organized the Congress of Diaspora for raising funds in support of the Vatra's delegation (part of which Tramara was) in the Paris Peace Conference of 1919.
 Meanwhile, his mother had been executed in his native village by the Greek andarts of Zografos.

 In 1920, he returned to Albania where he founded the "Federata e Madhe Atdheu" (Homeland Wide Federation) in Vlorë together with Avni Rustemi, Luigj Gurakuqi, Ahmet Dakli, and Bedri Pejani.
 In 1923, as Prefect of Gjirokastër Prefecture, Tromara reported constantly on the attempts of the Greek government to exchange the Cham Albanian population and send them to Turkey.
 Through the sub-prefecture of Chameria which was under his jurisdiction, he tried convincing the Cham population to stay and not leave.
 Together with Koço Muka he denounced on 27 August 1923 the scenario of the assassination of Enrico Tellini, Italian emissary dealing with Albania-Greece border delimitation, murdered by unknown assailants.
 He also made an attempt for the electrification of the region, by getting in contact with American companies.